-- (A) Whether [insert principal] may be liable as an employer or in any other capacity; and - (B) To any obligation to share damages with or repay another person who must pay damages because of the injury to persons identified in paragraphs (1) and (2). - (d) Bodily injury or property damage arising out of the ownership, maintenance, use, or entrustment to others of any aircraft, motor vehicle or watercraft. - (e) Property damage to: - (1) Any property owned, rented, or occupied by [insert principal]; - (2) Premises that are sold, given away or abandoned by [insert principal] if the property damage arises out of any part of those premises: - (3) Property loaned to [insert principal]; - (4) Personal property in the care, custody or control of [insert principal]; - (5) That particular part of real property on which [insert principal] or any contractors or subcontractors working directly or indirectly on behalf of [insert principal] are performing operations, if the property damage arises out of these operations.
+(A) Whether [insert principal] may be liable as an employer or in any other capacity; and

+(B) To any obligation to share damages with or repay another person who must pay damages because of the injury to persons identified in paragraphs (1) and (2).

+(d) Bodily injury or property damage arising out of the ownership, maintenance, use, or entrustment to others of any aircraft, motor vehicle or watercraft.

+(1) Any property owned, rented, or occupied by [insert principal];

+(2) Premises that are sold, given away or abandoned by [insert principal] if the property damage arises out of any part of those premises;

+(3) Property loaned to [insert principal];

+(4) Personal property in the care, custody or control of [insert principal];

+(5) That particular part of real property on which [insert principal] or any contractors or subcontractors working directly or indirectly on behalf of [insert principal] are performing operations, if the property damage arises out of these operations.
-[Signatures]

-Grantor

-[Signatures]

-Claimant(s)

-or (2) a valid final court order establishing a judgment against the Grantor for bodily injury or property damage caused by sudden or nonsudden accidental occurrences arising from the operation of the Grantor's facility or group of facilities.1 least one year] on [date and on each successive expiration date, unless, at least 120 days before the current expiration date, we notify you, the USEPA Regional Administrator for Region [Region #], and [owner's or operator's name] by certified mail that we have decided not to extend this letter of credit beyond the current expiration date.
+or (2) a valid final court order establishing a judgment against the Grantor for bodily injury or property damage caused by sudden or nonsudden accidental occurrences arising from the operation of the Grantor's facility or group of facilities.]

-This letter of credit is effective as of [date] and shall expire on [date at least one year later, but such expiration date shall be automatically extended for a period of [at
+This letter of credit is effective as of [date] and shall expire on [date at least one year later], but such expiration date shall be automatically extended for a period of [at least one year] on [date and on each successive expiration date, unless, at least 120 days before the current expiration date, we notify you, the USEPA Regional Administrator for Region [Region #], and [owner's or operator's name] by certified mail that we have decided not to extend this letter of credit beyond the current expiration date.